Xitech1/PhotoSorter/README.md

 # PhotoSorter
 Sort photos by date taken.
-I will create a new folder and copy all photo's after the selected date in the folder.
-To prevent data loss there's no code to delete files
+It will create a new folder and copy all photo's after the selected date in the folder.
+To prevent data loss there's no code to delete files.